nasa-fornax/fornax-documentation/documentation/compute_environments.md

     These environments contain `pip`-installable packages and are used in most cases.
     The default environments are installed under `$ENV_DIR`.
     They are activated as indicated above with `source $ENV_DIR/{env-name}/bin/activate`.

+    Currently-installed pip-based environments include: `python3` as a general environment, and environments named `py-*`, one for each demonstration notebook.

 **conda**-based
 :   These use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to manage the packages (similar to conda/mamba):